-B. 8 Troubled PHA. (a) Does the PHA have any current Memorandum of Agreement, Performance Improvement Plan, or Recovery Plan in place?
-Y N N/A □ ☑ □ (b) If yes, please describe: (b) If you, preude desertoe. С. Statement of Capital Improvements .
+В. 8 Troubled PHA. (a) Does the PHA have any current Memorandum of Agreement, Performance Improvement Plan, or Recovery Plan in place?
+Y N N/A □ □ (b) If yes, please describe: C. Statement of Capital Improvements .
 Required for all PHAs completing this form that administer public housing Asset Management and receive funding from the Capital Fund Program (CFP).

-C.1 Capital Improvements.
+Capital Improvements.